-I admit it is facile to suggest such a radical change to how a new Hydraulic society we interact with all elements of the water cycle without understanding the who, what, where, and how such actions are implemented down to the lowest level of use or production.
+I admit it is facile to suggest such a radical change to how we interact with all elements of the water cycle without under- standing the who, what, where, and how such actions are implemented down to the lowest level of use or production.
 But there is a vast community of water scholars and hydraulic engineers available for such research, planning, design, and organization, that must be reprogrammed and reassigned to this new way of measuring and assuring the value of water as an organizing principle of a new society.